DIONISIOPRO/DIONISIOPRO/README.md

 - 👋 Hi, I’m @DIONISIOPRO
-- 👀 I’m interested in Android Native Development
+- 👀 I’m interested in Backend Web Development
-- 🌱 I’m currently learning how to create Better android APPS
+- 🌱 I’m currently learning how to create Betteer Server side Applications
-- 💞️ I’m looking to collaborate on Any Android Project
+- 💞️ I’m looking to collaborate on Any Golang Web Project
 - 📫 You can contact me on dionisiopaulonamuetho@gmail.com